 We have $\phi^*\hat{X}_k=\hat{X}_k$ for all $\phi\in\GG_j$ and for all $k$ because $\GG_j$ acts on itself via composition permuting $\GG_j$.
 The $\hat{X}_k$ that are assigned to the zeros $z_k$ of $\XX$ vanish; the remaining $\hat{X}_k$ span a $2\big(\#A-\#D\big)$-dimensional vector space because

 for all $k,\ell$.
 A basis can be obtained by taking $X\in\XX$ with $X(z_k)$ non-zero, so that the corresponding partners $X_k(w_k)$ do not vanish.

 \begin{rem} Observe that the elements of $(1-P)(\XX)$, which are linear combinations of the vector fields $\hat{X}_k$ constructed above, are vector fields on $S$ that vanish on the boundary $\partial S$.
-Therefore, the complex structure $j$ on $S$ preserves $(1-P)(\XX)$ and defines a {\bf complex structure} on $E_j=\CR j(1-P)(\XX)$ as $\CR j$ commutes with $j$, so that $E_j$ is a complex vector space of dimension $\#A-\#D$.
-By the computation in Section \ref{subsec:cayleytransform} the corresponding skyscraper deformation $\mathfrak{j}$ will be {\bf holomorphic}. \end{rem}
+Therefore, the complex structure $j$ on $S$ preserves $(1-P)(\XX)$ and defines a {\bf complex structure} on $E_j=\CR j(1-P)(\XX)$ as $\CR j$ commutes with $j$, so that $E_j$ is a complex vector space of complex dimension $\#A-\#D$.
+Consequently taking the complex deformations form Example \ref{ex:symmetricandeffective} w.r.t.\ $E_j$ yields holomorphic skyscraper deformations. \end{rem}

 \begin{rem} In the above construction the radii $r_k$ of the discs

 are necessarily constant on the orbits of the $\GG_j$-action on the points $z_k\in |D|\cup A$ because $\GG_j$ acts on the discs $D_{r_k/2}(z_k)$ by isometries of $(S,g_j)$; but the radii are allowed to vary on distinct orbits $\GG_jz_k$.
 For a selection of orbit-wise constant radii $r_k$ denoted by $\mathbf{r}$ and the disjoint union